magnuhag/Projects/NeuralNetwork/README.md

   -The network learns rather slowly.
 Will eventually add batch norm, dropout, and possibly more.
 All of this in the far future.
 Might also be a bug somehwere in the update of biases.
 Or I use too small batches for training.

   -The use of python `lists` as "tensors".
 That is, the weights between two layers are represented by matrices of the type $M\in\mathbb{R}^{n\times m}$.
-These matrices are contained in lists.
+These matrices are contained in the aforementioned `lists`.
 This is because it is the easiest way to do it, at least that I've found.
 But I don't like the solution; it is inelegant.

   -The misuse of the word "tensor".
 A tensor is a very specific mathematical object, not just any n-dimensional array.
-An object $T_{j_1,\cdots,j_q}^{i_1,\cdots,i_p}$ is a tensor if the following transformation is true (for an order $p+q$ tensor with $p$ contravariant indices and $q$ covariant indices):
+An object $T_{j_1,\cdots,j_q}^{i_1,\cdots,i_p}$ is a tensor if the following transformation is true (for a discrete order $p+q$ tensor with $p$ contravariant indices and $q$ covariant indices):

 $$
 \hat{T}_{j'_1,\cdots,j'_q}^{i'_1,\cdots,i'_p}=(R^{-1})\_{i_1}^{i'_1}  \cdots  (R^{-1})\_{i_p}^{i'_p}T\_{j_1,\cdots,j_q}^{i_1,\cdots,i_p}R\_{j'_1}^{j_1}\cdots R\_{j'_q}^{j_q}